Hugo1104/CS445/README.md

 ## Direction for project:

+Please download the database for automatic face swaping here: https://www.kaggle.com/datasets/sergiovirahonda/shape-predictor-68-face-landmarksdat.
+You should put it under the `utils` folder.

 To use automatic face swaping, use `auto_swap_face(img_source, img_destination)`.
 You can pass in a boolean to view the landmarks and triangles.

 To use manual face swaping, use `manual_swap_face(img_source, img_destination)`.
 It will launch a cv2 windows to guide you.
 After picking the points, press 'Q' to quit selecting.